 - The amount of equity you have in your property

 - Your credit history

 The largest factor in the amount you can borrow is the amount of equity in your property.
 For instance, if you have £50k equity, the maximum you would be able to borrow is £50k.
 This figure can be reduced depending on other factors during your assessment, such as affordability and your credit check.

 If you wanted to apply for 100% of the equity you have, it will largely depend on whether the loan is affordable.
 Many lenders will use income multipliers of around three or four times your income.
 They’ll then assess your expenditure to calculate the amount of disposable income you have each month.
 Based on this amount, they’ll then decide whether the loan is affordable.

 Second charge loans typically start at a minimum of £10k.
 Some lenders may offer less if needed, although your loan may be subject to higher fees.
 If you’d like to know the exact amount you’ll be able to borrow, you can speak to our advisors.
-They’ll take a look at your situation and provide you with a more tailored answer.

 Should I remortgage or get a second charge?